When it comes to climate change, some banks are doing better than others

 A new requirement: the green asset ratio

-In its annual work program, however,the ACPR plans to conduct a thorough review of the transition plans implemented in the banking sector in 2024.
+In its annual work program, however,the ACPR plans to conduct a thorough review of the transition plans underway in the banking sector in 2024.
 The aim is to monitor the climate commitments published by banks under the Energy and Climate Law and the European Sustainable Finance Disclosure Regulation (SFDR).
-Starting in 2024, banks will be required to publish a new ratio (the Green Asset Ratio, or GAR), which calculates the proportion of green assets (environmentally responsible financing and investments) relative to their total assets.
-In the case of BNP Paribas, the investment in Aramco mentioned in the introduction contributes to worsening this ratio (this financing reduces the green portion of the bank’s assets).
-It will now be easier for the public to understand the investment policies followed by a particular bank. https://www.youtube.com/embed/hxsplC0xPlY?wmode=transparent&start=0 A report by Le Monde examining the ties between Aramco and BNP Paribas.
+Starting in 2024, banks will be required to publish a new ratio—the green asset ratio (GAR)—which calculates the proportion of green assets (environmentally responsible financing and investments) relative to their total assets.
+In the case of BNP Paribas, the investment in Aramco mentioned in the introduction contributes to a decline in this ratio (this financing reduces the proportion of the bank’s green assets).
+It will now be easier for the public to understand the investment policies followed by a particular bank. https://www.youtube.com/embed/hxsplC0xPlY?wmode=transparent&start=0 An article in *Le Monde* examining the ties between Aramco and BNP Paribas.

-However, several institutions have already begun reporting the GAR; for example, some regional branches of Crédit Agricole have been publishing this ratio since 2021.
+However, several institutions have anticipated the publication of the GAR; for example, some of Crédit Agricole’s regional banks have been publishing this ratio since 2021.

 The EU requires banks to disclose the carbon footprint of the investments they offer

-In the EU, since the launch of the European Green Deal, banks have been preparing to comply with new regulatory requirements.
-For instance, starting in 2022, banks must disclose to their clients the carbon footprint of the investments they offer.
-While this requirement may seem straightforward, it can lead to paradoxical and potentially conflicting situations.
-Consider the example of a client who, 15 years ago, purchased shares in a “conservative” mutual fund—that is, one considered risk-free.
-The financial products that make up this fund may, however, originate from polluting industries.
-In 2024, this “good” investment therefore becomes a “bad” investment due to its climate footprint.
-If the client decides to change their investment, they may incur losses.
-If this happens, the bank will be accused of having provided poor advice.
+On the EU side, since the launch of the European Green Deal, banks have been preparing to comply with new regulatory requirements.
+For example, since 2022, banks have been required to disclose to their clients the carbon footprint of the investments they offer.
+This requirement, which may seem trivial, nevertheless gives rise to paradoxical and potentially conflicting situations.
+Take, for example, a customer who, 15 years ago, purchased shares in a “conservative” mutual fund—one considered risk-free.
+However, the financial products that make up this fund may originate from polluting industries.
+In 2024, this “good” investment will therefore become a “bad” investment because of its carbon footprint.
+If the customer decides to change their investment, they may incur losses.
+If that happens, the bank will be accused of providing poor advice.

-This situation is therefore prompting financial institutions to exercise caution.
+This situation therefore prompts financial institutions to exercise caution.
 A caution that can sometimes be seen as nothing more than unwillingness on the part of the banks. https://www.youtube.com/embed/40vLspK1UAs?wmode=transparent&start=0

 But beyond the need to comply with new regulations, other factors may prompt banks to change their practices: the threats that climate change poses to the financial sector, and customer expectations.

-Why Banks Have Good Reason to Be Concerned About Climate Change
+Why Banks Have Legitimate Reasons to Be Concerned About Climate Change

-Climate change is in fact considered a risk that could affect the economic and financial stability of entire geographic regions.
-Take, for example, a regional bank specializing in financing the agricultural sector.
-Climate change (droughts/floods) leads to a loss of income for customers, which in turn results in defaults.
-Yet the bank remains a financial intermediary; it lends money that does not belong to it (such as customer savings accounts).
-In the event of widespread defaults by its farming customers, it will struggle to repay its depositors.
+Climate change is, in fact, considered a risk that could affect the economic and financial stability of entire geographic regions.
+Take, for example, a regional bank that specializes in financing the agricultural sector.
+Climate change (droughts/floods) leads to a loss of income for customers, which in turn results in loan defaults.
+However, the bank remains a financial intermediary; it lends money that does not belong to it (such as funds from customer savings accounts).
+In the event of widespread defaults among its farming customers, the bank will face difficulties in repaying its savers.
 At the same time, in accordance with the prudential principles of regulation, the bank will withdraw from the agricultural sector, which has become too risky.
-The investments needed for the sector’s climate transition will then be frozen, exacerbating the initial difficulties.
+The investments needed for this sector’s climate transition will then be frozen, exacerbating the initial difficulties.

-However, the current approach to addressing climate risk at the individual project level (as described above) is still considered too timid.
-The Veblen Institute, a French think tank dedicated to promoting public policies that support the ecological transition, proposes a sector-based approach to address this issue.
-This involves, for example, banning financing for entire sectors (mining, oil extraction, etc.).
-These objectives are already included in international alliances such as the Glasgow Financial Alliance for Net Zero, which all major banks have signed on to.
-But this alliance has set a target date of 2050 to achieve this, a timeline that major NGOs deplore.
+However, the consideration of climate risk at the individual portfolio level (as we have just described) is still considered too limited.
+The Veblen Institute, a French think tank that works to promote public policies in support of the ecological transition, proposes a sector-based approach to address this.
+This would involve, for example, banning financing for entire sectors (mining, oil extraction, etc.).
+These objectives are already included in international alliances such as the Glasgow Financial Alliance for Net Zero, to which all major banks have signed on.
+However, this alliance has set a target date of 2050 to achieve these goals, a timeline that major NGOs criticize.

-Other institutions are developing tools to better measure the carbon footprint of the projects they finance (such as Crédit Agricole) or are implementing methodologies to better analyze environmental risks.
+Other institutions are developing tools to better measure the carbon footprint of the projects they finance (Crédit Agricole), or are implementing methodologies to better analyze environmental risks.
 However, these institutions face the challenge of collecting more non-financial data from their clients.
-Internal processes are not yet operational for collecting such data on a large scale (the quality of industrial projects in terms of the ecological transition, the environmental impact of these projects, etc.).
-This difficulty is illustrated by the AMF’s recent proposal to review disclosure standards by advocating for a clarification of concepts such as “sustainable investment.”
+Internal processes are not yet in place to collect such data on a large scale (e.g., the quality of industrial projects in terms of the ecological transition, the environmental impact of these projects, etc.).
+This challenge is illustrated by the AMF’s recent proposal to revise disclosure standards, advocating for clarification of concepts such as “sustainable investment.”

 The next regulatory step will be to verify that the information disclosed by the banks is accurate and to impose sanctions when it is not.